Resources to help you answer the question: Should women teach and/or have authority in the church?

 * Hunt, Susan and Hutcheson, Peggy.
 Leadership for Women in the Church, Zondervan, 1991.

 ** Piper, John & Grudem Wayne editors.
 Recovering Biblical Manhood & Womanhood: A Response to Biblical Feminism.
 Crossways Books, 1991.
-(The standard and comprehensive defense of the hard complementarian position.)
+(The comprehensive defense of the hard complementarian position.)

 *Webb, William J. Slaves, Women and Homosexuals: Exploring the Hermeneutics of Cultural Analysis, InterVarsity Press, 2001.
 (A consideration of how the various commands in scripture relate to changes in culture that concludes with what the author describes as “ultra-soft patriarchy.”)